 - Valid, unexpired U.S. passport or U.S passport card

 - Naturalization certificate or certificate of citizenship

-Please Note: If you are presenting a US birth certificate using a married name (if you are divorced or married), you are required to present a certified marriage license showing how you obtained your current name.
+Please Note: If you are presenting a US birth certificate using a married name (if you are divorced or married), you are required to present an original or certified copy of your marriage license showing how you obtained your current name.

-Example: If your birth certificate reads "Mary Alice Doe DOB: 03/06/1970" and your Florida Driver License reads "Mary Alice Smith", we will need a marriage license to show how the name changed from Doe to Smith.
+Example: If your birth certificate reads "Mary Alice Doe DOB: 03/06/1970" and your Florida Driver License reads "Mary Alice Smith", we will need an original or certified copy of your marriage license to show how the name changed from Doe to Smith.

 Florida marriage licenses generally have the maiden name on the marriage license.
 If you have been married numerous times and if the maiden name appears on the document which connects you to your current name, that is acceptable.
 This only applies to US birth certificates.
-A marriage license is not required if you are presenting a US passport in your current name.
+An original or certified copy of your marriage license is not required if you are presenting a US passport in your current name.